Chapter 1: Sylvanna's Final Adventure

 Sylvanna's heart burns with love, so brightly that sometimes she feels as though she could die from a single dimpled smile.

 Morrigan leaves them from time to time, but never for long: a few days, or a week at most.
 When she returns, she always brings things they need - seeds and tools for their extensive garden, wool and linen to make new clothes when their own become ragged and worn.
 They both watch for her arrival, but it is the child who never fails to sense it first, becoming excitable and impossible to soothe whenever Morrigan draws near.
 The witch always greets their fussing with grumbles and dry wit, but she too is glad to be home.
-Sylvanna can tell by the way she lifts the child in her arms, and sighs with resignation at how much she has grown - as though it was a crime for a baby to feed.
+Sylvanna can tell by the way she lifts the child in her arms, and sighs with resignation at how much she has grown - as though it were a crime for a baby to feed.

 Watching Morrigan leave is a different story.
 The witch warns them now of her intended sojourns, ever since the first time when she left without a word and Sylvanna fretted and cried until she and the child both became ragged with exhaustion.
 When Morrigan returned, she seemed utterly perplexed by the chaotic state of the house and the child's uncharacteristic melancholy.